ImperialCollegeLondon/kinetic-BAAM/README.md

 ## INTRODUCTION
-The repository contains the matlab scripts and functions of a model for simulating a zero-dimensional time variant kinetics based cyclic adsorption process.
+The repository contains the MATLAB (and equivalent python) scripts and functions of a model for simulating a zero-dimensional time variant kinetics based cyclic adsorption process.

 ## INSTALLATION

 ### Dependencies

-The following dependencies are required for the proper execution of this program.
+The following dependencies are required for the proper execution of this program using MATLAB or python.

-1. Matlab 2020b or later *[required]*
+1. MATLAB 2020b or later
+    - Global Optimization Toolbox *[required for optimization]*
+2. python 3.12 or later
+    - numpy>=1.26
+    - scipy>=1.13
+    - pymoo>=0.6.0 *[required for optimization]*
+    - matplotlib>=3.8
+    - matplotlib-inline>=0.1.6
+    - pandas>=2.2

 ### Installation instructions